elixir-lang/ex_doc/README.md

 - Links to *functions* are actually links to modules with anchor links.
 If you change the function name, the link does not break but will leave users at the top of the module's documentation.

-Because these docs are static files, when a user gets to a page that is not found, they will see a generic 404 page.
+Because these docs are static files, the behavior of a missing page will depend on where they are hosted.
-They will not be redirected to your package's home page.
-This can potentially be jarring for users.
+In particular, [hexdocs.pm](https://hexdocs.pm) will show a 404 page.

 With this in mind, it is a good idea to preserve links to your old documentation.
 We do this with the `redirects` configuration.
 This can solve for everything but the function names changing.